• Blog

 Sales and customer service teams face an endless stream of repetitive questions every day.
-AI chatbots reduce repetitive workload by automating routine interactions, and freeing agents to focus on complex issues.
+AI chatbots help lighten that load by automating routine interactions and freeing agents to focus on more complex issues.

-In this blog, we’ll explore everything you need to know about AI chatbots from the technology behind them to real-world use cases that showcase their impact.
+In this blog, we’ll cover everything you need to know about AI chatbots, from the technology behind them to real-world use cases that show where they make the biggest impact.

 What is an AI chatbot?

-An AI chatbot is a software application powered by artificial intelligence that simulates human-like conversations, process natural language, understand user intent, and respond without human intervention.
+An AI chatbot is a software application that uses artificial intelligence to understand natural language, interpret user intent, and deliver relevant responses through conversational interfaces, with or without human handoff.

 Unlike traditional chatbots, AI-powered chatbots can:

-- Understand conversational language and not just keywords
+• Understand conversational language and not just predefined keywords

 How does an AI chatbot work?